syukranDev/MY-courier-rates/README.md

 # New Update Goes Below
 - **[RECOMENDDED]** Go to branch 'migrate-to-MongoDB' if you wish to avoid setup local mysql server and use monngodb for caching.
-You just need to run gateway and all microservices only.
+Run `npm start` will run gateway and microservices concurrently

 # MY-courier-rates
 **Abstract**: <br>